Secure $N$-dimensional Simultaneous Dense Coding and Applications: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-At most $\log_2N$ bits of information can be transmitted via a qu$N$it ($N$-level quantum system) because of the Holevo bound \cite{H73}.
-Dense coding, proposed by Bennett and Wiesner in 1992 \cite{BW92}, increases the classical capacity of a quantum communication channel with the help of prior entanglement \cite{HHHH09}.
-If the sender and the receiver share a pair of entangled qu$N$its, $2\log_2N$ bits can be transmitted via a qu$N$it \cite{BW92}.
+Due to the Holevo bound~\cite{H73}, at most $\log_2N$ bits of information can be transmitted via a qu$N$it ($N$-level quantum system).
+Dense coding, proposed by Bennett and Wiesner~\cite{BW92} in 1992, increases the classical capacity of a quantum communication channel with the help of prior entanglement~\cite{HHHH09}.
+If the sender and the receiver share a pair of entangled qu$N$its, $2\log_2N$ bits can be transmitted via a qu$N$it~\cite{BW92}.

-In the simplest case of dense coding, two parties, Alice and Bob, share in prior a pair of entangled qubits (2-level quantum system) in the Bell state.
+In the simplest case of dense coding two parties, Alice and Bob, share a pair of entangled qubits (2-level quantum systems) in a Bell state.
 Alice first performs one of the four local unitary operations $I$, $\sigma_x$, $i\sigma_y$ and $\sigma_z$ (where $\sigma_j$ are the Pauli matrices) on her qubit to encode 2 bits of information, transforming the entangled pair into one of the four mutually orthogonal Bell states.
 Then Alice sends her qubit to Bob through a quantum channel.
 Bob is now able to measure both qubits in the Bell basis to obtain one of the four possible outcomes correlated with the operations performed by Alice.
 Thus, Alice can transmit 2 bits of information to Bob by manipulating and sending only one qubit.

 Thus far, dense coding has been extensively studied in various ways.
-For example, dense coding that utilizes high dimensional entangled states has been studied \cite{LLTL02,WG02,FZ06}; non-maximally entanglement channels \cite{BE95,HJSWW96,ZB00,HLG00,B01,PPA05,MOR05,WCSG06,BGMW08,BC09,GWB09,HYLH09} and multipartite entanglement channels \cite{BVK98,LAH02,YC06,BLSSDM06,AP06,WSXL07,LQ07,MP08} have also been considered; another generalization is to perform the communication task under the control of a third party, so called controlled dense coding \cite{HLG01,LO09,HL09}.
+For example, dense coding that utilises high-dimensional entangled states has been studied in~\cite{LLTL02,WG02,FZ06}, non-maximally entanglement channels in~\cite{BE95,HJSWW96,ZB00,HLG00,B01,PPA05,MOR05,WCSG06,BGMW08,BC09,GWB09,HYLH09,S13a}, while multipartite entanglement channels have also been considered in~\cite{BVK98,LAH02,YC06,BLSSDM06,AP06,WSXL07,LQ07,MP08}.
+Another generalisation is to perform the communication task under the control of a third party, so-called controlled dense coding~\cite{HLG01,LO09,HL09,S13b}.